igorlord/ietf-ipv6-addr-mask/draft-lubashev-ipv6-addr-mask.md

 The canonical representation of a group of IPv6 addresses MUST use a prefix length instead of a mask if possible.
-That is, if the mask has all its most-significant bits set, up to some bit, followed by all clear bits, then the canonical representation MUST use a prefix length.
+That is, if the mask has all its most significant bits set, up to some bit, followed by all clear bits, then the canonical representation MUST use a prefix length.